rackerlabs/support-how-to/content/cloud-servers/create-onmetal-cloud-servers.md

         | d1d58868-2b14-4fa5-b01f-e51d658556a8 | highcpu | ACTIVE | deleting | Running | public=23.253.157.105; private=10.184.0.105 |
         +--------------------------------------+---------+--------+------------+-------------+---------------------------------------------+

-    **Note:** Your server goes into the task state deleting.
-OnMetal server deletions take longer than virtual server deletions, usually a few minutes.
+    **Note:** Your server enters the task state `deleting`.
+OnMetal server deletions take longer than virtual server deletions.
+    This process typically takes a few minutes.

 ### Using OnMetal

-The flash cards included with the OnMetal I/O flavor are unformatted.
+The flash cards that are included with the OnMetal I/O flavor are unformatted.
 You can RAID and format them however you like.
 For more information, see [Configure flash drives in High I/O instances as Data drives](/how-to/configure-flash-drives-in-high-io-instances-as-data-drives).